ehoneahobed/simple_shell/README.md

 ```

 #### $$
-The second `$` is substitued with the current process ID.
+The second `$` is substituted with the current process ID.

 Example:
 ```